18 min read

 Fanatics

-Fanatics is quickly becoming a favorite among bettors, especially with its sharp selection of NFL passing props.
-Expect competitive lines on player yards, touchdowns, and other passing stats.
+Fanatics is quickly becoming a favorite among bettors, mainly because they’ve got a strong lineup of NFL passing props.
+You’ll see solid odds on offer for player yards, touchdowns, and other passing number props.

 Single game NFL passing props explained